mwat56/Nele/README.md

 The system uses a number of slightly different URL groups.

-First there are the static files served from the `css`, `img`, and `static` directories.
+First, there are the static files served from the `css`, `img`, and `static` directories.
 The actual location of which you can configure with the `datadir` INI entry and/or commandline option.

-Second are the URLs any _normal_ user might see and use:
+Second, are the URLs any _normal_ user might see and use:

 * `/` defines the logical root of the presentation; it's effectivily the same as `/n/` (see below).
 * `/faq`, `/imprint`, `/licence`, and `/privacy` serve static files which have to be filled with content according to your personal and legal needs.
 * `/ht/tagname` allows you to search for `#tagname` (but you'll input it without the number sign `#` because that has a special meaning in an URL).
 Provided the given `#tagname` was actually used in one or more of your articles a list of the respective articles will be shown.
 * `/m/` shows the articles of the current month.
-You can, however, specify the month you're interested in by adding a data part defining the month you want to see (`/m/yyyy-mm`), like `/m/2019-04` to see the acticles/postings from April 2019.
+You can, however, specify the month you're interested in by adding a data part defining the month you want to see (`/m/yyyy-mm`), like `/m/2019-04` to see the acticles from April 2019.
 * `/mt/mentionedname` allows you to search for `@mentionedname` (but you'll input it without the at sign `@` because that has a special meaning in an URL).
 Provided the given `@mentionedname` was actually used in one or more of your articles a list of the respective articles will be shown.
-* `/n/` gives you the newest 20 articles/postings.
+* `/n/` gives you the newest 20 articles.
 The number of articles to show can be added to the URL like `/n/5` to see only five articles, or `/n/100` to see a hundred.
 If you want to see the articles in slices of, say, 10 per page (instead of the default 20/page) you could use the URL `/n/10,10` and to see the secong slice user `/n/10,20`, the third with `/n/10,30` and so on.
 However, as long as there are more articles available, there will be a `»»` link at the bottom of the page to ease the navigation for you.
 * `/p/1234567890abcdef` shows you a single article/posting (the ID is automatically generated).
 This kind of URL your users will see when they choose on another page to see the single article per page by selecting the leading `[*]` link.
 * `/s/searchterm` can be used to search for articles containing a certain word.
-All existing articles/postings will be searched for the given `searchterm`.
+All existing articles will be searched for the given `searchterm`.
 * `/w/` shows the articles of the current week.
-You can, however, specify the week you're interested in by adding a data part defining the week you want to see (`/w/yyyy-mm-dd`), like `/w/2019-04-13` to see the acticles/postings from the week in April 2019 containing the 13th.
+You can, however, specify the week you're interested in by adding a data part defining the week you want to see (`/w/yyyy-mm-dd`), like `/w/2019-04-13` to see the acticles from the week in April 2019 containing the 13th.

-And third there's a group of URLs your users won't usually see or use, because by design they are reserved for you.
+And, third, there's a group of URLs your users won't usually see or use, because by design they are reserved for you.
-These URLs are protected by an authentication mechanism called _BasicAuth_; this is where the username/password files comes in.
+These URLs are protected by an authentication mechanism called _BasicAuth_ (which is supported by browsers for at least twenty years); this is where the username/password files comes in.
 Only users whose credentials (i.e. username and password) are stored in the password file will be given access to the following URLs.
 _So don't forget to setup an appropriate password file_.
-If you forget that (or the file is not accessible for the program) everybody on the net could read, modify, or delete your articles/postings, or add new ones (which you might not like).
+If you forget that (or the file is not accessible for the program) everybody on the net could read, modify, or delete your articles, or add new ones – which you might not like and therefor the system disables all options that might modify your system.

 * `/a` add a new posting.
 A simple Web form will allow you to input whatever's on your mind.